-Laura is a writer, producer and filmmaker focused on creating and collaborating on projects across artistic platforms using storytelling, social discourse and creativity at the centre of her work.
+Laura is a writer, producer and communications specialist focused on creating and collaborating on projects across artistic platforms using storytelling, social discourse and creativity at the centre of her work.
 Laura holds a Bachelor of Arts from the University of Toronto, and her pursuit of literature, theatre and film has taken her across North America and Europe.
-Her written and film work includes credits from the CBC, NBC Universal and BravoTV.
+Her work includes credits from the CBC, NBC Universal and BravoTV.
 Laura’s work has awarded her the OAC Writer’s Grant for Non-Fiction, one of Shaw Media’s Fearless Female Director, and shortlisted her work for the A&E Short Filmmakers Award and NSI Short Film Festival.
-Laura joined Waterlution in 2017 with a focus on content writing and project development for the Great Art for Great Lakes project
+Laura joined Waterlution in 2017 with a focus on content writing, communications and project management for the Great Art for Great Lakes project.

 Ludiwine is a Scientist, Educator and Social Entrepreneur, with a passion for water and children.
 She strongly believes children have a crucial role to play in preserving our waters.
 With a PhD in Water Treatment, she learnt how to preserve this precious resource.
 Ludiwine moved from France to Quebec City in 2010, as a post-doctorat researcher at Université Laval, and then to Toronto, where she started Ecoloodi, a bilingual non-profit organization devoted to educating children about the importance of water.
 With Ecoloodi, she had the opportunity to work with over 15,000 children in Canada and 6,500 in Benin (West Africa).
 Ludiwine is also a bilingual teacher in Science at the Royal Ontario Museum.
 Ludiwine joined Waterlution in 2017 with a focus on implementing the Great Waters Challenge in schools.